Finding the Union of Arrays in JavaScript

 Key Requirements:

-- The function should accept any number of arrays as arguments.
+- The function must accept two arrays as input.

-- The output array should contain only unique elements.
-Duplicates should be removed.
+- The resulting array must contain only unique elements.

 Expected Behavior: